Migrant worker: Middle East

 Racism is prevalent towards migrant workers.
 With an increasing number of unskilled workers from Asia and Africa, the market for foreign workers became increasingly racialized, and dangerous or "dirty" jobs became associated with Asian and African workers noted by the term "Abed", meaning dark skin.

 Foreign workers migrate to the Middle East as contract workers by means of the kafala, or "sponsorship" system.
 Migrant work is typically for a period of two years.
 Recruitment agencies in sending countries are the main contributors of labor to GCC countries.
 Through these agencies, sponsors must pay a fee to the recruiter and pay for the worker's round-trip airfare, visas, permits, and wages.
 Recruiters charge high fees to prospective employees to obtain employment visas, averaging between $2,000 and $2,500 in such countries as Bangladesh and India.
 Contract disputes are also common.
 In Saudi Arabia, foreign workers must have employment contracts written in Arabic and have them signed by both the sponsor and themselves in order to be issued a work permit.
 With other GCC countries, such as Kuwait, contracts may be written or oral.

 Dependence on the sponsor (kafeel) naturally creates room for violations of the rights of foreign workers.
 Debt causes workers to work for a certain period of time without a salary to cover these fees.
 This bondage encourages the practice of international labour migration as women in situations of poverty are able to find jobs overseas and pay off their debts through work.
 It is common for the employer or the sponsor to retain the employee's passport and other identity papers as a form of insurance for the amount an employer has paid for the worker's work permit and airfare.
 Sponsors sell visas to the foreign worker with the unwritten understanding that the foreigner can work for an employer other than the sponsor.

 When a two-year work period is over, or a job loss is lost, workers must either find another employer willing to sponsor them or return to their nation of origin within a short time.
 Failing to do this entails imprisonment for violation of immigration laws.
 Protections are nearly non-existent for migrant workers.
+With work conditions often equating to modern-day slavery, it has also been reported that suicide rates are over five times higher for migrant workers than citizens of the UAE.